ASNeG/OpcUaStack/docs/source/3_development/data_access.rst

 has been read or written by the OPC UA client.
 For that we have to create handler-methods and register them in the stack as callbacks.

-Let's do it in a new application (see :ref:`hello_world` if don't know how to create an application):
+Let's do it in a new application (see :ref:`hello_world_server` if don't know how to create an application):

 .. code-block:: cpp